by John Ellis

 While not new, over the last couple of years an especially harmful eisegesis (reading your own presuppositions and desires into the text) has reared its oppressive head.
 Some well-known pastors and authors have been forcefully trumpeting the claim that anxiety and fear are sinful.
 Many pastors, Bible teachers, and lay-Christians have succumbed to this teaching and have brought it into our churches.
-Doing so, they are heaping guilt, judgment, and further suffering on brothers and sisters in Christ who are already suffering.
-I’m personally angry because it’s not uncommon to hear from dear friends and family members whose confusion, guilt, and suffering have been added to because of the teaching that anxiety and fear are sinful.
-It’s not unusual for me be to asked, “Is anxiety/fear a sin?”
+Doing so, they are heaping guilt, judgment, and further suffering on brothers and sisters in Christ who are already hurting.
+I’m personally angry because it’s not uncommon to hear from dear friends and family members whose confusion, guilt, and suffering have been increased because of the teaching that anxiety and fear are sinful.
+It’s not unusual for me to be asked, “Is anxiety/fear a sin?”

 No, fear and anxiety are not sinful.
 If they are, our salvation is empty because Jesus experienced both anxiety and fear.
 He was so anxious and fearful in the Garden of Gethsemane that he sweat drops of blood.